lolsZz/deepseek-engineer/README.md

 6. Monitoring
    - sentry: Error tracking and monitoring

+## Contributing

+See the [Development Guide](dev/docs/development-guide.md) for information on contributing to the project.

+## License

+This project is licensed under the terms specified in the project root.

+---

-> **Note**: This is an experimental project developed by Skirano to test the new DeepSeek v3 API capabilities.
+> **Note**: This is an experimental project developed to test advanced LLM capabilities through a unified interface.
 It was developed as a rapid prototype and should be used accordingly.